CurtisNewbie/JwtDistributionApp/README.md

 For example, if one wants to get a JWT, he/she will need to send a GET request to the server as follows.
 A header for BASIC authentication is needed.

-    curl -v -H "Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l" http://localhost:8080/jwt/api/admin
+    curl -v -H "Authorization: Basic YXBwbGU6anVpY2U=" http://localhost:8080/jwt/api/admin

-Once the credential is verified, the generated JWT is sent to the clients in the HTTP response of "text/plain" type.
+The authorization header above uses the credential (username: apple, password: juice).
+Once the credential is verified, the generated JWT is sent to the clients in the HTTP response ("text/plain").